Salomon Ivy 2016 - 2010 Review by The Good Ride

-The Salomon Ivy has been in Salomon’s line for a while and it’s a well liked boot.
+The Salomon Ivy has been in Salomon’s line for a while and it’s a well-liked boot.
 There are 2 versions for sale this year.
 A BOA Ivy and a Speed Lace Ivy with an upgraded lacing system.
-In the past the argument could of been made for the BOA because it was a lot easier than the Speed Lace but now if you like separate upper/lower adjustability then the 2013 Salomon Ivy is for sure the call.
+In the past, the argument could have been made for the BOA because it was a lot easier than the Speed Lace but now if you like separate upper/lower adjustability then the 2013 Salomon Ivy is for sure the call.

 The Salomon Ivy will last a long time and work well for just about any rider.
 The only issue is they can take a little longer to break in compared to other boots.
 This drawback can be an advantage because they do hold their form for a long time.

 I really like these boots, very comfortable, kept me toasty warm even on cold days.
 The str8jackt laces are a great idea, they lock my heels into place well - no heel lift here, which has been a real problem for me with other boots in the past.

 I did manage to break one of the laces after a few weeks, though was yanking it pretty hard.

 These boots became very soft after everyday use for a couple of months.